-“Fractional business services are thriving because they feed growing businesses,” according to a 2019 article in Inc.com.
-“Early adopters of outsourcing achieve greater efficiencies and increase their bottom lines.
+“Fractional business services are thriving because they feed growing businesses,” according to a 2019 article on Inc.com.
+“Early adopters of outsourcing achieve greater efficiencies and increase their bottom lines.”

 Why bring in strategic leaders on a “fractional” basis, but continue to hire full-time for the roles that support key business deliverables?
 How many of these questions apply to your current marketing team and needs?